milangress/screen-coreo/src/routes/scroller/arachovitika-salim/scenes.md

 Painfully aware, I'm not at home while also being at home.

-Not today, though!
-Today I'm sitting here.

 ```js
 new Flux('sofa').size(66, 74).position(21, 22).image('Sofa.jpeg').open();
 ```

-Thinking about: how the enlightenment reconfigured the body as mechanics…\
+But not today.
+Today I'm thinking about: how the enlightenment reconfigured the body as mechanics as a machine…\
 as a matter of functioning.\
-Like if you ever go to a German design school, and they tell you your design is functioning, that's their highest praise.
+Even today, if you ever go to a German design school, and they tell you your design is functioning, that's their highest praise.

 So I looked for traces, pulled string and followed breadcrumbs through the dark Forrest of the pathology paradigm.
 The concept of “normality” and how it has fundamentally shaped our ideas about ability and health.

 Still, I have a hard time imaging a time and thought before it went full hegemonic.
-And like others, it lead me to Francis Galton, a cousin of Darwin (explains a lot) known for being the founder of many science innovations, eugenics and modern psychology.
+And like others, it lead me to Francis Galton, a cousin of Darwin (somehow not a surprise) known for being the founder of many science innovations, modern psychology and eugenics.

 ```js
 await Wave('intro').setVolume(0.2)